 - 1 Copy the start-up script that you created for the original Historical Server.
 Name the new file to reflect the name of the new Historical Server you want to start. - 2 Edit the start-up file, changing the parameters to the start-up command as appropriate for the new instance of Historical Server.
-See "Setting Historical Server start-up parameters" on page 20 for explanations of all Historical Server start-up parameters.
+See "Setting Historical Server start-up parameters" on page 20.
 Pay particular attention to the -D parameter, which specifies the Historical Server home directory.
 You must decide whether you want multiple instances of Historical Server to share the same home directory or maintain separate ones.

-See "When to create multiple instances of Historical Server" on page 23 for guidelines. - 3 Set up connectivity information for Historical Server, adding entries for the new Historical Server.
-Use a port number for the new Historical Server that is unique on its machine.
-See step 5 in "Initial configuration on UNIX platforms" on page 12 for details. - 4 Edit the connectivity information on the client machines, adding entries for the new Historical Server.
-See step 6 in "Initial configuration on UNIX platforms" on page 12 for details.
+- 3 Set up connectivity information for Historical Server, adding entries for the new Historical Server.
+Use a port number for the new Historical Server that is unique on its machine. - 4 Edit the connectivity information on the client machines, adding entries for the new Historical Server.

-Configuring an additional Historical Server on Windows NT
+Configuring an additional Historical Server on Windows